Three Manufacturers Testify to the Business Value of PLM

 This begs a question: why do engineers and operation managers struggle to sell executives on PLM?

-Part of the reason why these insular department heads fail to communicate the financial benefits of PLM to executives is because they don’t have access to broad enough ranging ROI metrics or statistical-oriented case studies.
+Part of the reason why these insular department heads fail to communicate the financial benefits of PLM to executives is that they don’t have access to broad enough ranging ROI metrics or statistical-oriented case studies.
 Additionally, many fear embarking on ‘bunny trails’, or areas perceived to be fraught with risk, as they delve into broader tangential ‘science projects’.

-Still, one must gird up thy loins to overcome the somewhat daunting task of measuring enterprise wide improvement when lacking the letters of C, F and O in one’s title.
-In this three part series, we’ll look at several companies and the measured ROI they achieved with PLM:
+Still, one must gird up thy loins to overcome the somewhat daunting task of measuring enterprise-wide improvement when lacking the letters of C, F and O in one’s title.
+In this three-part series, we’ll look at several companies and the measured ROI they achieved with PLM:

 That’s Cold!
 Bring Down BOM Errors to Absolute Zero

 For Nutanix, a virtualized platform for public and private cloud infrastructure company, change management and data sharing among partners had become problematic.
 With multiple revisions of the same BOM circulated among the company, confusion and error were wreaking havoc.